system-transparency/stfe/doc/api.md

 ```

 Input:
-- "shard_hint": number within the log's shard interval as an
+- `shard_hint`: number within the log's shard interval as an
   ASCII-encoded decimal number.
-- "checksum": the cryptographic checksum that the submitter wants to
+- `checksum`: the cryptographic checksum that the submitter wants to
   log, hex-encoded.
-- "signature_over_message": the submitter's signature over
+- `signature_over_message`: the submitter's signature over
   `tree_leaf.message`, hex-encoded.
-- "verification_key": the submitter's public verification key.
+- `verification_key`: the submitter's public verification key.
 The
   key is encoded as defined in
   [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2)
   and then hex-encoded.
-- "domain_hint": domain name indicating where `tree_leaf.key_hash`
+- `domain_hint`: domain name indicating where `tree_leaf.key_hash`
   can be found as a DNS TXT resource record.

 Output on success: